laowantong/paroxython/README.md

 #### How it works

+Paroxython starts from a given folder of **programs**.

 <p align="center">
   <img src="docs/resources/waterfall.png">
 </p>

-Paroxython starts by building a **tag database** from a given folder of **programs**.
-Tagging these programs is a two-step process:

-- First, all features that meet the provided **specifications** are identified by internal-use free-form **labels** (e.g., `assignment_lhs_identifier:a` or `loop_with_late_exit:while`), and associated with their spanning lines (e.g., 4 or 5-7).
+Its contents is parsed, and all features that meet the provided **specifications** are labelled and associated with their spanning lines (e.g., `"assignment_lhs_identifier:a": 4, 6, 18` or `"loop_with_late_exit:while": 3-7, 20-29`).

-- These labels are then mapped onto a knowledge **taxonomy** designed with basic hierarchical constraints in mind (e.g., the fact that the introduction of the concept of early exit must come after that of loop, which itself requires that of control flow, is expressed by the _taxon_ `flow/loop/exit/early`).
-Such a nesting makes the taxa especially relevant for the teacher, in that it offers a first structuration of an otherwise scattered knowledge.
+These **labels** constitute a scattered knowledge.
+The next step is to map them onto a **taxonomy** designed with basic hierarchical constraints in mind (e.g., the fact that the introduction of the concept of early exit must come after that of loop, which itself requires that of control flow, is expressed by the _taxon_ `"flow/loop/exit/early"`).

 <p align="center">
   <a href="https://laowantong.github.io/paroxython/docs_user_manual/index.html#taxonomy">